fjerenec/fjerenec/README.md

 - 👋 Hi, I’m @fjerenec
 - 👀 I’m interested in numerical simulations, fracture mechanics and numerical methods
 - 🌱 I’m currently learning how to use Peridynamics simulations by writing my own code
-- 💞️ I’m looking to collaborate on unresearched physical problems which would be interesting and fun to simualte via Peridynamic simulations
+- 💞️ I’m looking to collaborate on unresearched physical problems which would be interesting and fun to simulate via Peridynamic simulations
 - 📫 How to reach me: filip.jerenec@gmail.com

 <!---